 Once your nervous system is able to recruit the muscle groups properly, it is then time to increase the weight and complexity of the movement.
 Quickly you will be able to identify your capabilities - if you have lost all form, chances are you have gone too heavy, remember we want QUALITY here.

 2. Don’t rush, rest is there for a reason

-One of the most obvious training characteristics amongst endurance athletes is their insistence to perform high-rep sets and volume, with little rest - they are just ‘wired’ in a certain way.
+One of the most obvious training characteristics amongst people (especially if used to running, swimming or cycling) is their insistence to perform high-rep sets and volume, with little rest - they are just ‘wired’ in a certain way.
 They replicate their ‘non-stop’ aerobic training habits and pump thoughtlessly through the reps, often bouncing from one exercise to another.